 - Formal models of the topology of spatial scenes;

 - Unified models of indoor and outdoor spaces;

 - Qualitative approaches to spatial reasoning under uncertainty;

 - Geospatial technology in the emergency management domain.

 Composer and sound artist

-He is enrolled on the MMus in Composition course at Trinity Laban Conservatoire of Music and Dance, where he is working with Paul Newland, Sam Hayden and Gwyn Pritchard.
+He is just completing a MMus in Composition at Trinity Laban Conservatoire of Music and Dance, where he has worked principally with Paul Newland, Sam Hayden and Gwyn Pritchard.